keptn/keptn/secret-service/README.md

 ## Generate  Swagger doc from source

-1. Download and install Swag for Go by calling `go install github.com/swaggo/swag/cmd/swag` in fresh terminal.
+1. Download and install Swag for Go by calling `go get -u github.com/swaggo/swag/cmd/swag` in fresh terminal.
 2. `cd` to the SecretService's root folder and run `swag init`